Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Exit-intent popups work through tracking technology.
 Specifically, cookies, bots, and other techs track site visitor behavior to predict when they might leave a page.
 This exit intent technology for pop ups primarily looks at the movement of user mouse cursors on web pages.

-Then, when a user’s mouse cursor leaves the “active” area of a browser (i.e., the middle of the screen), an exit-intent popup is triggered as a result.
-The “active” area contrasts with the “static” area, which comprises the toolbar, address bar, and so on.
+Then, an exit intent popup is triggered when a user’s mouse cursor leaves the “active” area of a browser (i.e., the middle of the screen).
+The “active” area contrasts with the “static” area, which comprises the toolbar, address bar, etc.

 When a visitor uses a mobile device to visit a webpage, other tracking technology may be used to predict imminent departure.
 However, many mobile sites rely on other forms of user retention or conversion strategies, like automatic popups that appear after a visitor stays on a page for a set number of seconds.